juanpiccio/juanpiccio/README.md

 Hi there!
 Thanks for stopping by!

-I am an Industrial Engineer with a Masters in Data Science from the Barcelona School of Economics, and 8 years experience in technical sales and data analytics within the Chemicals and O&G industry.
+About me: I am an Industrial Engineer with a Masters in Data Science from the Barcelona School of Economics, and 8 years experience in technical sales and data analytics within the Chemicals and O&G industry.

 Want to check out some of my projects?
 How about these ones?